viperproject/gobra-book/src/03/predicates.md

 Predicates can be recursive, as seen with `elements`.
 In the following example, we build a list with 3 elements, always folding the permissions.
 `elements(l3)` abstracts access to the full list and has the predicate instances `elements(l2)` and `elements(l1)` folded within it.
-We could continue this process, and handle a list of possibly unbounded size.
+We could continue this process and handle a list of possibly unbounded size.
-To recover the concrete permissions, we `unfold` the predicates in the reverse order.
+We `unfold` the predicates in the reverse order to recover the concrete permissions.
 ``` go verifies
 {{#include list.go:fold3}}
 ```